- Family Drop In

 Special Guidelines for Nannies & Daycare Providers

-- We ask all nannies and daycare providers to limit their visits to once per week.
+- We ask all providers (daycares, nannies, babysitters, friends) to limit their visits to once per week.

 - The maximum adult to child ratio allowed in the playroom is 1:3 (one adult to every three children).